 “I often recommend sex and masturbation before and during childbirth.
 Sex is safe in pregnancy right up until your water breaks,” Sarah Winward, a Toronto-based doula, says, noting that after the water breaks, sex or internal masturbation is not advisable, due to an increased risk of infection.
 “Clitoral stimulation is safe throughout labor and birth as it does not involve inserting anything into the vagina.”

 Still, the science of orgasmic birth is murky at best.
-Although many midwives and doulas like Winward suggest sex and masturbation help move the process along, one 2012 Malaysian study found that it didn’t make much of a difference either way.
-And some experts believe that clitoral stimulation to induce labor can actually pose health risks.
+Although many midwives and doulas like Winward suggest sex, masturbation and the orgasm that come with it might help induce labor, one 2012 Malaysian study found that it didn’t make much of a difference either way.
+And some experts believe that using orgasms to induce labor can actually pose health risks.
 Though there is not a massive body of research on orgasmic birth, it’s already clear that sexual pleasure and childbirth are entwined in complicated ways (which isn’t exactly news to anyone who has had either sex or a child).

 “Clitoral stimulation itself does not produce pain blockage, and as far as I know it doesn’t promote oxytocin release,” Komisaruk.